VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

-## Chapter 4
-# Extending and Enhancing the Orders and Registrations Bounded Context
+# Chapter 4: Extending and Enhancing the Orders and Registrations Bounded Context

 *Exploring further in the Orders and Registrations bounded context*

-# A Description of the Orders and Registrations Bounded Context
+# A description of the Orders and Registrations Bounded Context

 The previous chapter describes the **Orders and Registrations** bounded context in some detail.
 This chapter describes some changes that